 5.2.1.1.2.2. values

 The attribute values has the value type S102_BathymetryValueRecord which is a sequence of value items that shall assign values to the grid points.
-There are two attributes in the bathymetry value record, depth and uncertainty in the S102_BathymetryValues class.
+There are two attributes in the bathymetry value record, depth and optional uncertainty in the S102_BathymetryValues class.

 5.2.1.1.3.
 DirectPosition